July 2, 2025

 To determine which states are most friendly for LGBTQ businesses in 2025, the study examined key metrics that focused not only on business factors but also on the LGBTQ community.
 Seven key metrics that impact the LGBTQ community and business owners were identified and compared across all 50 states and the District of Columbia.
 Metrics that reflected a steady LGBTQ community and demonstrated significant effort to protect and grow LGBTQ-owned businesses scored higher.
 Each state was ranked within each metric and then graded on a 100-point scale, with 100 points representing the most friendly environment for LGBTQ businesses.

-In Delaware, Governor Matt Meyer marked June as Pride Month by announcing the appointment of nine individuals to the newly established Delaware LGBTQ+ Commission, marking a significant milestone in the state’s ongoing commitment to equity, inclusion and the advancement of LGBTQ+ rights.
+Her successor, Governor Matt Meyer, marked June 2025 as Pride Month by announcing the appointment of nine individuals to the Commission, marking a significant milestone in the state’s ongoing commitment to equity, inclusion and the advancement of LGBTQ+ rights.
 Its first order of business is to design policies to ensure the safety, sanctity and accessibility of relevant healthcare services for the Delaware LGBTQ+ community.

 “I’m proud to announce the complete Delaware LGBTQ+ Commission, which will be critical as we work to protect and reinforce the rights of all Delawareans,” Meyer said.
 “I thank each of them for their community leadership and service.
 I am asking the Commission to get to work immediately, as a top priority, to address and protect the unique health care needs of LGBTQ Delawareans.”